Champion Bear Resources (CVE:CBA) Shares Up 25% – Should You Buy?

-Shares of Champion Bear Resources Ltd. (CVE:CBA – Get Free Report) were up 25% during trading on Monday .
+Champion Bear Resources Ltd. (CVE:CBA – Get Free Report) was up 25% during mid-day trading on Tuesday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 302,855 shares were traded during mid-day trading, an increase of 372% from the average daily volume of 64,205 shares.
+Approximately 302,855 shares traded hands during mid-day trading, an increase of 372% from the average daily volume of 64,205 shares.
 The stock had previously closed at C$0.02.

 Champion Bear Resources Company Profile